Arroyo Hondo Preserve

 Volunteering at the Preserve

-Volunteer Work Days are held the 1st and 3rd full weekends of each month from 9:00 am-12:30 pm at the Arroyo Hondo Preserve.
+Volunteer Work Days are held on the Saturday of the 1st and 3rd full weekends of each month from 9:00 am-12:30 pm at the Arroyo Hondo Preserve.
 Volunteers are needed to help us make the trails safe and restore native habitat along the creek corridor.
 They are also are needed to pull out invasive non-native weeds that threaten the sensitive habitats of the canyon and replant with native plants.
 We are letting most of the ranch roads naturally convert to hiking trails, and hope to create a new loop trail through the backcountry.
 We then intend to connect these trails with the Los Padres National Forest.
 To RSVP, please contact John Warner, Preserve Manager at [email protected].

 Docent Training Program: Docents are needed to lead interpretive hikes for individuals, school and community groups.
 Please contact Sally Isaacson at [email protected] if you are interested.